tomara-x/bgawk/README.md

 ```

 > [!TIP]
-> if you're building bgawk often then you might want to improve your compile times by dyanically linking bevy
+> if you're building often, you might want to improve your compile times by dyanically linking bevy
 > by appending `--features bevy/dynamic_linking` to your build or run commands
+>
 > [more info](https://bevyengine.org/learn/quick-start/getting-started/setup/#enable-fast-compiles-optional)

 > [!TIP]
-> you can configure bgawk via the command line or by placing a `config.toml` at `$HOME/.config/bawk/config.toml`.
+> you can configure bgawk via the command line or by placing settings at `$HOME/.config/bawk/config.toml`.
 > for more information see [src/config.rs](./src/config.rs) or run:
 > ```
 > cargo run -- --help